advance100/doc_webpack/long-term-caching.md

 Note that you need to reference the entry chunk with its hash in your HTML.
 You may want to extract the hash or the filename from the stats.

-In combination with Hot Code Replacement your must use option 1, but not on the `publicPath` config option.
+In combination with Hot Code Replacement you must use option 1, but not on the `publicPath` config option.

 ## Get filenames from stats